gabrielcasag/EFI-RYZEN-5600-B550-RX6600/README.md

 ## :x: Not working:

-Wi-fi, Bluetooth and AirDrop are not working since i don't have yet a native Wi-fi card and my motherboard doesn't have one.
+~~Wi-fi, Bluetooth and AirDrop are not working since i don't have yet a native Wi-fi card and my motherboard doesn't have one.
-Currently using with wired network on my ethernet port
+Currently using with wired network on my ethernet port~~

+All features are working, just added a Fenvi FV-HB1200 board.
+Now we have Wi-Fi, Bluetooth (usb mapped), AirDrop and others.

 ## :closed_lock_with_key: SMBIOS